 To do so, first check that you have File Explorer set to display “File Name Extensions” (that setting is found under the “View” tab, as shown below.)
 Then rename your downloaded Firmware file's extension from “.zip” to “.dmk”:

-Third, when you select the catalog number of your Controller, you may find that no matter what you do ControlFlash just won't show any version higher than 30.011:
+Third, when you select the catalog number of your Controller, you may find that no matter what you do ControlFlash just won't show any version higher than 30.011 (the workaround / solution is covered in the next paragraph):

 The reason for this issue seems to be that versions after 30.011 are now “bundled” together under a family or controller line.

-So in order to access those newer versions, you'll want to select the entire line or family like I do below:
+So in order to access those newer versions, you'll want to scroll down below all the catalog numbers and then select the entire line or family like I do below:

 I hope the above article helps those of you who ran into this issue like I did while filming my Compact Basics course.